 Abnormal Ammo: ISDF ammuntion is mostly bullets, cannon shells and missiles with the occasional Energy Weapon, but Scion weaponry runs the gamut from plasma cannons to lightning guns and razor-sharp quill launchers.
 All this with the same shared ammo system from the first game.

 All There in the Manual: The manual for this game uses a similar Framing Device to the first, this time as the ISDF's field manual.
 It contains profiles on the major characters and some letters, among them a transcript from the black box of Major Manson's Wolverine tank concerning a a battle on Titan against the Furies, which would seem to indicate he (and possibly others) survived the Bio-Metal Wars.
+Given Braddock's later deception, Unreliable Narrator may be at play in said passage - the date implies the Furies are actually escaping Scions.

 Alternate History: Set several decades after the Bio-Metal Wars depicted in the first game, it's now The Nineties.
 Biometal is public knowledge, and the ISDF (the merged CCA and NSDF forces from the first game) is a known, public military force.